 This edited collection brings together social scientists working on race and ethnicity to address the question of the impact of the Covid-19 pandemic, with a focus on issues linked to racial and ethnic inequalities.

-The chapters in this book were originally published as a special issue of Ethnic and Racial Studies.
+The chapters in this book were originally published as a themed issue of Ethnic and Racial Studies.

 Table of Contents